xkbcommon/libxkbcommon/doc/introduction-to-xkb.md

       <dd>
       Set of extra options to customize the standard layouts.

+      An *option* is a set of changes of any keymap components that affect the whole keyboard.
+They are usually not specific to a layout.

       Examples: switch modifiers keys, location of the compose key, etc.
       </dd>
     </dl>